alejandro5042/Run-IrcBot/README.md

 }
 ```

-Any output that begins with a `/` denotes an IRC command.
-Otherwise, your output is a reply).
+Any output that begins with a `/` denotes an IRC command; otherwise, your output is a `PRIVMSG` reply.
 A double `//` escapes if you actually want to output that character as a message.

 Now type `bye` in your channel.
 Your bot should automatically disconnect.